robseb/PiP2Bitbake/README.md

         2. For the required **Python-Version**
         3. For the **Type of Licence** (e.g. MIT) for recipe
 7. The Python script will generate a *.bb-Bitbake*-file
-    * Copy that file to your recipe folder
+    * Copy this file to your recipe folder
     * If you don't have a meta-layer create a new one
         * Execute following command inside your Yocto Project build Folder (`poky/build`)
             ```bash
             bitbake-layers create-layer meta-example
             ````
-        * Include the new layer to your Yocto Project by adding following line to the `poky/build/conf/bblayers.conf`-File:
+        * Include the new layer to your Yocto Project by adding following line to the `poky/build/conf/bblayers.conf`-file:
             ````txt
             /home/<user name>/poky/meta-example \
             ````